moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_counterparty.md

 Update the incident of the Account with the specified id.
-All fields specified in the request JSON object are updated, except for marked `Read-only` in the description of [Contractor's incident attributes](../dictionaries/#entities-counterparty-counterparties-attributes-of-entity-address-account-incidents).
+All fields specified in the request JSON object are updated, except for marked `Read-only` in the description of ['s incident attributes](../dictionaries/#entities-counterparty-counterparties-attributes-of-entity-address-account-incidents).
 Fields that were not specified in the request JSON are not changed.

 **Parameters**